MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 :id is any string, used to cycle through the images, and memory leak 1mb/id.

-Here's FIXME an Express 4.0 app implementing this API.
+Here's FIXME-github-link an Express 4.0 app implementing this API.
 This server is neither secure or performant.
 If you read the last few calls, you'll see it's small, cute, and shamelessly destructive.

 ## Server hardware and configuration

 This article describes two servers under test, with strategies and things to be gained from each.

-### Localhost Server Under Test
+### Starting a Localhost Server To Test

 If you'd like to play along, the code's on Github: